 The main collection of print journals for Islamic Studies is located at the lower floor while the latest journals are displayed on the ground floor of the library at the Lampeter campus.
-It is important that you use the catalogue to locate individual journal titles.
-Some useful journals are listed below.
-Many of our journals are also available electronically.

 A selection of full text e-journals as well as the indexes and abstracts are available via the library.
 Many of our e-resources require you to login using your university IT account.

 - Die Welt des Islam: Zeitschrift der Deutschen Gesellschaft für Islamkunde

 - International journal of Islamic thought

 - Medieval encounters: Jewish, Christian, and Muslim culture in confluence and dialogue